aspose-cells/Aspose.Cells-Python-NET-API-References/italian/aspose.cells/protection/is_protected_with_password/_index.md

 ---
 title: is_protected_with_password proprietà
-second_title: Aspose.Cells for Python via .NET API Referenze
+second_title: Aspose.Cells for Python via .NET API Riferimenti
 description:
 type: docs
-weight: 340
+weight: 220
 url: /it/aspose.cells/protection/is_protected_with_password/
 is_root: false
 ---